oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ```
 Q: Which kind of database you can use to run the Java Web example application?

-A: You can use the Oracle Database to run the Java Web example application.
-The application requires a working installation of Oracle Database along with the HR schema.
-Additionally, you can opt for Oracle Autonomous Database Cloud Services, which provides access to Oracle Cloud Free Tier for creating databases (as mentioned in the document).
+A: You can use the Oracle Database to run the Java Web example application, specifically the HR schema within the Oracle Database.
+The application can be developed using either an on-premises installation of Oracle Database or Oracle Autonomous Database in the cloud (as part of Oracle Cloud Free Tier) which is recommended for its ease of access and automation (see Chapter 4).
 ```

-**COMMENT**: In the second answer it mentions the Autonomous Database Cloud Services
+**COMMENT**: In the second answer it mentions the Oracle Cloud Free Tier.

 * Conclusion: we can suppose that 10 chunks as TopK similar vector represents a better parameters than the deafult 4.

 * Play with Temperature to discover how much become reacher in terms of expressions the answers provided.

+* Follow a question by another like "more" to have the evidence that the history is considered providing the answer in the conversation.

 * Clear history, pressing button **Clear**